-- a) and by providing pastoral intervention and support. - b) Early Help We may decide that the children involved do not require statutory interventions but may benefit from early help where we are the lead professional.
+- a) Manage internally In some cases of sexual harassment (for example, one-off incidents), we may take the view that the students concerned are not in need of early help or statutory intervention and that it would be appropriate to handle the incident internally using our own sanctions in line with Landau Forte Policies and by providing pastoral intervention and support. - b) Early Help We may decide that the children involved do not require statutory interventions but may benefit from early help where we are the lead professional.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Providing early help is more effective I promoting the welfare of children than reacting later.
+Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence.
-This will help to evidence the support that we have given, the work undertaken and if desired outcomes have been achieved - c) Referral to the police See Section 8 below - d) Referral to the police See Section 9 below
+This will help to evidence the support that we have given, the work undertaken and if desired outcomes have been achieved

+- c) Referral to the police See Section 8 below - d) Referral to the police See Section 9 below

-(8) Reporting to the Police
+8.Reporting to the Police

-At LANDAU FORTE ACADEMY QEMS AND TAMWORTH SIXTH FORM we understand our responsibilities to call the Police and reporting forms of Peer on Peer abuse.
+At Landau Forte Academy QEMS and Tamworth Sixth Form we understand our responsibilities to call the Police and reporting forms of child-on-child abuse.
 This does not mean that we are looking to criminalise children, and this may not always be necessary.